RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### `if` statement

-If statements have a compulsary starting `if` branch, then subsequent optionally `else if` branch and then final optional `else` branch.
+If statements have a compulsory starting `if` branch, then subsequent optional multiple `else if` branch and then final optional `else` branch.
 ```
 fn main() -> int
 {